 There is almost nothing you can do to mitigate risks when using a public computer.

-As discussed in Chromium bug #49075, we do not attempt to defeat "passive fingerprinting" or "evercookies" or ETag cookies, because defeating such fingerprinting is not practical.
-The canonical example of the ease by which web sites can perform passive tracking is EFF's Panopticlick demo.
-There are many more distinguishing bits of information available to a passive tracker, and they only need 33 to have a high probability of uniquely identifying individual user agents.
-(33 because 2^33 = more than 8 billion, which is more than the population of the planet.
-See Arvind Narayanan's site and Peter Eckersley's discussion of the information theory behind Panopticlick.)
+As discussed in Chromium bug #49075, we currently do not attempt to defeat "passive fingerprinting" or "evercookies" or ETag cookies, because defeating such fingerprinting is likely not practical without fundamental changes to how the Web works.
+One needs roughly 33 bits of non-correlated, distinguishing information to have a good chance of telling apart most user agents on the planet (see Arvind Narayanan's site and Peter Eckersley's discussion of the information theory behind Panopticlick.)

 Since we don't believe it's feasible to provide some mode of Chrome that can truly prevent passive fingerprinting, we will mark all related bugs and feature requests as WontFix.